Katie Gregson-Macleod: pop's next heavyweight is reinventing the power ballad

 “Oh man, so much crazy shit has happened.
 Trying to come to terms with everything that has happened since ‘Complex’ is still really hard for me.
 But I’m proud of sticking by myself throughout the past few months.
 Although the industry is so weird and foreign, I’m just proud of myself for really being me.
 I haven’t let myself get swept up in anything, and I have made sure that I am going in the right direction, despite how easy and fast it would be to make a wrong turn.
 I’m just a very lucky person.”

-Katie Gregson-Macleod’s ‘Songs Written For The Piano’ EP is out now
+Katie Gregson-Macleod’s ‘Songs Written For Piano’ EP is out now